 Earnings Credit Rate or ECR is the interest that a bank gives to the customers in the form of a discount.
 Banks calculate ECR on the money that customers leave in non-interest-yielding accounts.
 The bank calculates the ECR on the account balance.
-And, the resultant interest amount is given back to the customer, but not in the form of interest, rather as a discount on banking services or service charges.
+And the resultant interest amount is given back to the customer, but not in the form of interest, instead of as a discount on banking services or service charges.

 It is a common term on a U.S. commercial account analysis and billing statement.
 Usually, banks peg ECR to the U.S. Treasury bill.